Armored Heart: Tamed Soul

 “You’re right, Lauren.
 Let’s find an alchemist.
 There has to be one in this city willing to take our coin.”

 Lauren’s hands on Celia’s shoulders were certainly helping to alleviate her growing stress, but weren’t nearly enough to banish it.
 They had ended up back in her room, a fresh bun and some apples purchased as a light brunch.
 “How?
-How can every alchemist in the city be booked?” she groaned between bites.
+How can every alchemist in the city be booked?”
+She groaned between bites.

 “If the royal army really is paying double,” Lauren supplied with a gentle smile, “it only makes sense they would all be eager to take the money.”
 She pressed into a knot of tension, and Celia hissed in pain, then sighed as the priestess worked the knot free.